STILL TRIPN – Episode 15

 - What is something that all these people might have in common?
 Think.
 Write it down.

 - Invite 4-5 people to a get together at a public place, using what you know about their commonalities.
-When the girl did this, when she got her 4-5 people together, she did one thing and one thing only.
+When the girl Dave was working with did this, when she got her 4-5 people together, she did one thing and one thing only.
 She made it a point to introduce everyone to one another: “Hey, this is my friend, so and so.”
 She was the one degree of separation.

 “It only takes one person to connect many people.”